USDA-ARS-GBRU/ml-training-site/_tutorials/qiime2.md

  The the whole unprocessed dataset can be downloaded from the [European Nucleotide Archive](https://www.ebi.ac.uk/ena/data/view/PRJEB15671).
 Be sure to download the "submitted files" not the "processed files" or the filename will not match with the metadata file.

+# Understanding Qiime2 files
+Qiime2 uses two different file types that contain the data and metadata from an analysis: ```.qza``` files are data files and ```.qzv``` files are visualizations. you can see what type of data is contained in a data artifact with the command ```qiime tools peek filename.qza```.
+All of the visualizations can be viewed using an online browser that is available at [https://view.qiime2.org](https://view.qiime2.org).

 # Getting onto Ceres